FAQ

 Question: I'm filtering my mobile phase after preparation, and I use a solvent reservoir filter.
 Why would I need an in-line filter as well?

 Answer: Running an HPLC pump without an in-line filter is not nearly as negligent as running your car without an oil filter, but the end result will ultimately be the same - increased maintenance and downtime due to damage from particulates.
-Your HPLC pump will introduce particulates into even the purest and cleanest of mobile phases.
-As the piston moves back and forth through the piston seal at high pressure, seal fragments can slough off from the mating surface of the seal.
-If you don't use an in-line filter, these particulates will end up clogging and/or causing damage to downstream components such as the injection device and analytical column.
-Placing an in-line filter in between the pump and injection device is possibly the most worthwhile filtration step you can take.
+Your HPLC pump will introduce particulates into even the purest mobile phase.
+As the piston moves back and forth through the seal at high pressure, seal fragments can slough off the seal's mating surface.
+If you don't use an inline filter, these particulates will clog and/or damage downstream components, such as the injection device and analytical column.
+Placing an in-line filter between the pump and injection device is possibly the most worthwhile filtration step you can take.
 Which would you rather replace every one to two months because of particulate clogging - a $500 analytical column, a $5,000 autosampler, or a $10 in-line filter frit?

 Is precolumn filtration necessary?